NNDam/deepstream-face-recognition/README.md

 ## 4. To do
 - [x] Add cropped/fullframe pipeline for face
-- [ ] Fix 1-batchsize error (we have some bugs with custom NMS plugin, only have true output with batchsize=1)
+- [x] Fix 1-batchsize error (we have some bugs with custom NMS plugin, only have true output with batchsize=1)
-- [ ] Improve pipelines robustness
+- [ ] Add GPU face alignment
 - [ ] Add cropped pipeline for license plate